Questions & Answers

 Q. What are the guidelines on how far my child may be required to walk to meet the bus and/or walk home after they’re dropped off at the end of the school day?

-A. As per the School Act, a school division must provide a bus stop within 2.4 kilometres of a student’s residence.
+A. As per the School Act, a school division must provide a bus stop within 2.4 kilometers of a student’s residence.
 Several factors determine bus stop locations including safety, road conditions, terrain and visibility, traffic volumes, roadway speed limits, and distance between stops.
 Whenever possible, the Division locates stops by public areas such as parks and pedestrian walkways for safety and ease of access.